salimtirit/HCI-Drawing-Editor/README.md

 ﻿# HCI-Drawing-Editor

-A simple object-oriented drawing editor that allows a user to create, move and erase squares, circles and lines in an interactive graphics.
+A simple object-oriented drawing editor that allows a user to create, move and erase squares, circles (ellipses) and lines in an interactive graphics.

+The user can change the color or the thickness of the drawing.
+Undo and redo buttons are implemented.

 ### How To Run